 Contracts are generally done through a bid letting procedure where companies and individuals can bid on services or construction projects.
 The process could include completion of a bid form, application to a vendor system, and other requirements.
 Below are links that provide more details to contract processes.

 Contract Bonds are most often required by the federal government, local municipalities, counties, universities or private entities.
 The process generally begins with a bidding process and if awarded the contract, a contract bond or payment and/or performance bond may be required.
-There are several categories that fall under the umbrella of contract bonds which include:

 Bid Bond: A surety prequalifies the contractor bidding on the project.
 The bond confirms that if the contractor is the low bidder, the surety will issue the performance and payment bonds.